randyrossi/bmc64/README.md

 sdtv_mode=16                | ntsc-composite | not required
 hdmi_group=2,hdmi_mode=87   | pal-custom or ntsc-custom | see below

+## How to add your own custom HDMI mode

 You are free to experiment with different modes.
 It may be advantageous to set the video mode to match the native resolution of your monitor.
 That way, it may have less processing to do and _may_ save on latency (not confirmed).
 That can be accomplished with either a different hdmi_mode or a custom mode.

 If you plan to use a custom HDMI mode, you will have to alter the machine's 'cycles_per_second' value to match the actual fps that mode outputs.
 Custom HDMI modes may not be exactly 50 hz or 60 hz and that can cause audio sync issues if you use the default value.
 A tool to calculate this number is provided under the 'Video' menu.
 The test will take 10 minutes and will let you know what values you should add to cmdline.txt for machine_timing and cycles_per_second.
 You only need to run the test once for that mode.

-Example: Custom 1360x768 50Hz HDMI Mode
+Example: Making a custom 1360x768 50Hz HDMI Mode

+First change config.txt to the custom mode you want

     disable_overscan=1
+    sdtv_mode=18
+    hdmi_group=2
+    hdmi_mode=87
     hdmi_cvt=1360 768 50 3 0 0 0

+In config.txt you would temporarily have:

+    fast=true machine_timing=pal-hdmi (remove any cycles_per_second settings)

+Boot, then run the test tool.
+The tool will tell you the actual frame rate for this mode is 49.89 and show you the machine_timing and cycles_per_second parameters to use:

+    machine_timing=pal-custom cycles_per_second=980670

+You would then define your machines.txt entry like this:

+    [C64/PAL/HDMI/1360x768@49.89Hz]
+    disable_overscan=1
+    hdmi_cvt=1360 768 50 3 0 0 0
+    sdtv_mode=18
     hdmi_group=2
     hdmi_mode=87

-The test tool will tell you the actual frame rate for this mode is 49.89.
-You would then add the suggested cmdline.txt parameters:
+    machine_timing=pal-custom

-    machine_timing=pal-custom cycles_per_second=980670
+    cycles_per_second=980670

+And this option will show up in the Machine->Switch menu.

-# Video + Timing VIC20
+# Video + Timing (VIC20, C128, Plus/4)

-All of the above re: timing applies to BMVIC20 as well.
-However, in my opinion, this machine is better configured to be an NTSC machine.
+All of the above re: timing applies to the other machines as well.
+However, in my opinion, the VIC20 machine is better configured to be an NTSC machine.
 Most cartridges were made for NTSC and you will notice they position their screens poorly when inserted into a PAL machine.
 Most games gave the option of moving it using cursor keys or joystick but this is annoying.

 # Canvas Dimensions